RamaLingeswaraRao950/Toast-Notification/README.md

 ## 🌄 Description

-This project demonstrates how to dynamically create styled toast notifications using pure web technologies.
+It demonstrates how to dynamically create styled toast notifications using pure web technologies.
 Each click triggers a random message with a random style.

 ## ✨ Features :--